Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 What You Get for Sparing Rasmussen:

-Two Superior Grafting Parts:
+Two Superior Grafting Parts (choose one to install):

 1. Ursopod Grafting Part